 What can I do to prevent head lice?

-Perform frequent head lice checks on every person in your family.
-If you are unsure what to watch for, call Lice Clinics of America.
-We can help you look for signs and teach you how to nitpick through the scalp and determine if you have a problem.
+To prevent the spread of lice, one should perform frequent head lice checks on every person in the family.
+If unsure what to watch for, call Lice Clinics of America.
+We can help you look for signs of lice and teach you how to nitpick through the scalp and determine if you have a problem.